 All applications are initially reviewed for eligibility by staff members of the Governor's Office of Economic Development (GOED).
 Other State agencies and/or Expert Reviewers are asked to provide a technical review of applications, as appropriate.
 This information is provided to the CDBG Advisory Committee for consideration in the allocation process.
-The Advisory Committee scores, ranks, and recommends applications for funding to the Director of Rural Community and Economic Development of the Governor's Office of Economic Development.
-The recommendations are then submitted to the Deputy Director - North of GOED and to the Governor for final approval.
+The Advisory Committee scores, ranks, and recommends applications for funding to the Executive Director or Deputy Director of the Governor's Office of Economic Development and the Governor for final approval.